-The Tax Governance policy ensures compliance with all applicable tax laws and regulations within the framework of fulfilling the corporate interest and supporting a long-term business strategy that avoids tax risks and inefficiencies in the implementation of business decisions.
+Key content The Tax Governance policy ensures compliance with all applicable tax laws and regulations within the framework of fulfilling the corporate interest and supporting a long-term business strategy that avoids tax risks and inefficiencies in the implementation of business decisions.
 To address the risk of tax non-compliance, as well as other identified tax risks, material transactions are assessed by approved tax experts.
 The purpose of the Policy is to ensure compliance with tax rules in various countries and territories in which the Group operates, prevention and reduction of significant tax risks and strengthening of the relationships with tax authorities.

-Tax Governance Policy ensures compliance with tax rules in various countries and territories in which the Group operates, prevention and reduction of significant tax risks and strengthening of the relationships with tax authorities.

-EPIF, their subsidiaries and companies controlled by EPIF Group on all operational levels, within the countries and territories of operation.
+General objective Tax Governance Policy ensures compliance with tax rules in various countries and territories in which the Group operates, prevention and reduction of significant tax risks and strengthening of the relationships with tax authorities.
+Related sustainability matter N/A Monitoring process N/A Scope of policy EPIF, their subsidiaries and companies controlled by EPIF Group on all operational levels, within the countries and territories of operation.
+Accountable role for implementation EPIF board and executive leadership Third-party standards/initiatives N/A